 Creating Automated Test Case in QLM

 An automated test case is a predefined sequence of actions and expected outcomes that run automatically to verify software functionality.
-To enhance collaboration among testing and development teams in the organization, Opkey QLM offers a Test section.
+To enhance collaboration among testing and development teams in the organization, Opkey's QLM offers a Test section.

 Here, you can create and execute test cases to identify bugs and assign tickets to developers.
 For example, you can create a test case to assess the functioning of a new Call to Action button on your application and assign any discrepancies to the developers in your team.